okl-tools/h7webServer/README.md

 /cppDev/E/H723ZG/h7webServer/build$ cmake ..
 /cppDev/E/H723ZG/h7webServer/build$ make -j 8

-iface@bigbox:/cppDev/E/H723ZG/h7webServer/build$ ls -l *.elf -rwxrwxr-x 1 3913740 Jun 18 16:38 h7webServer.elf
+/cppDev/E/H723ZG/h7webServer/build$ ls -l *.elf -rwxrwxr-x 1 267332 Jun 18 16:38 h7webServer.elf
 </pre>

 **time to flash**

 Now it's time to play.
-We connect the board to our router.
 The boards software has dhcp capabilities.
-In which state is the server ?
-We want to see the IP adress the board is using.
+In which state is our server ?
+We also want to know about <b>IP adress</b> the board is using.
 For this we start a terminal program which communicates via serial protocol.
+With picocom I do<br/>
+<b>picocom --imap lfcrlf /dev/ttyACM0 -b 115200</b><br/>
-Normally it's serial over USB - same way how we normally flash the board.
+Normally it's serial over USB - same cable to flash the board.
 Terminal program should detect LF as line end - not CRLF.
-If CRLF our lines look crazy and not readable.
-Example output
+If CRLF our lines look crazy and not good readable.<br/> In our browser we type http://192.168.1.6 <br/>
+It is exactly the IP found in the output of terminal. <br/> The main page with 3 buttons will appear in the browser.<br/>
+Choose **LED control** and have fun!

+Tip: If your terminal is connected and you do not see any output press the reset button on your board.

+Example output - here you find the IP in log message [000007]

 [Number] [Time] [Thread-ID]